African American Heritage Commission Staff

 Vincentt Craft Sutton

-Vincentt Craft Sutton is a native implant of Danville Virginia.
+Vincentt Sutton has served as the Program Coordinator since December 2022.
+Vincentt Craft Sutton is a native of Danville, Virginia.
 He is a graduate of William Peace University and a current student at North Carolina Central University pursuing a Master’s in History.

 Mikayla Medley